anmarjarjees/anmarjarjees/README.md

 ### MARKDOWN Language:
-For more refreshing about using Markdown language, you can check the official documents of GitHub:
+For more refreshing about using Markdown language,
+- You can check the official documents of GitHub:
 [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+- You can check the extended syntax: [Markdown Guide](https://www.markdownguide.org/extended-syntax/)